Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Supplements: on small Chow-weight homology, Chow-weight cohomology, and the relation to motivic spectra

 \item In the current paper we treat Chow-weight homology (of a fixed $M\in \obj \dmger$) as functors that associate to field extensions of $k$ certain $R$-modules.
 Yet one can apply a "more structured" approach instead; it seems to be especially actual for $R\neq\q$.

-For any $U\in \sv$ and $\wcr(M)=(M^*)$, $j,l\in \z$, one can consider the homology of the complex $\dmgmr(\mgr(U)(j)[2j+l],M^*)$.
+For any $U\in \sv$ and $\wcr(M)=(M^*)$, $j,l\in \z$, one can consider the homology of the complex $\dmgmr(\mgr(U)\lan j\ra[l],M^*)$.
 Next the functors obtained can be sheafified with respect to $U$; this yields a collection of certain {\it Chow-weight homology sheaves} (for any $(j,l)$).
-Moreover, if $j\ge 0$ then the sheafifications of $U\mapsto (\mgr(U)(j)[2j],M^i)$ (that were called the {\it Chow sheaves} of $M^i$ in \cite{lekahn}) are birational (in $U$, i.e., they convert open dense embeddings of smooth varieties into isomorphisms; see Remark 2.3 of \cite{hubka}).
+Moreover, if $j\ge 0$ then the sheafifications of $U\mapsto \dmgmr(\mgr(U)\lan j\ra[l],M^i)$ (that were called the {\it Chow sheaves} of $M^i$ in \cite{lekahn}) are birational (in $U$, i.e., they convert open dense embeddings of smooth varieties into isomorphisms; see Remark 2.3 of \cite{hubka}).
 Hence the corresponding Chow-weight homology sheaves are birational also.
-Possibly this sheaf-theoretic approach will be applied in a subsequent paper.

 Moreover, these observations can probably be extended to the setting of motives (with rational coefficients) over any "reasonable" base scheme $S$; one should study the corresponding {\it dimensional homotopy invariant} Chow sheaves for $S$-motives (recall that those are conjecturally Rost's cycle modules over $S$) and apply the results of \cite{bondegl}.